cran/greybox/README.md

 There are several groups of functions in the package.

 ### Regression model functions
-1. alm - advanced linear regression model that implements likelihood estimation of parameters for Normal, Laplace, Asymmetric Laplace, Logistic, Student's t, S, Folded Normal, Log Normal, Box-Cox Normal, Inverse Gaussian, Chi-Squared, Beta, Poisson, Negative Binomial, Cumulative Logistic and Cumulative Normal distributions.
+1. alm - augmented linear regression model that implements likelihood estimation of parameters for Normal, Laplace, Asymmetric Laplace, Logistic, Student's t, S, Folded Normal, Log Normal, Box-Cox Normal, Inverse Gaussian, Chi-Squared, Beta, Poisson, Negative Binomial, Cumulative Logistic and Cumulative Normal distributions.
 In a sense this is similar to `glm()` function, but with a different set of distributions and with a focus on forecasting.
 2. stepwise - function implements stepwise IC based on partial correlations.
 3. lmCombine - function combines the regression models from the provided data, based on IC weights and returns the combined alm object.